Figure: Overview of Vidar.

-VIDAR is a foundation video diffusion model for video prediction and masked inverse dynamics model (MIDM) for action regression.
-It is trained on 750K multi-view bimanual videos with test-time scaling (TTS) applied during testing, VIDAR can adapt to new robot platforms with only 20 minutes of demonstrations with state-of-the-art performance and generalize to unseen tasks with strong semantic understanding.
+Vidar includes a video diffusion foundation model for video prediction and a masked inverse dynamics model (MIDM) for action regression.
+The video diffusion model is trained on 750K multi-view bimanual videos with test-time scaling (TTS) applied during testing, and it can adapt to new robot platforms with only 20 minutes of demonstrations with state-of-the-art performance and generalize to unseen tasks with strong semantic understanding.

 AnyPos is a robot-specific image-to-action model trained entirely on task-agnostic trajectories sampled by ATARA.
 It integrates two key techniques to enhance performance: Arm-Decoupled Estimation and Direction-Aware Decoder (DAD).
 Together, ATARA and AnyPos constitute a fully task-agnostic framework for training IDMs without goal supervision.
 By combining scalable unsupervised data collection with physically informed learning architectures, our approach demonstrates that task-agnostic action data can serve as a practical and powerful foundation for generalizable manipulation.